dortania/OpenCore-Install-Guide/find-hardware.md

 | :--- | :--- |
 | ![](./images/finding-hardware-md/nic-model-aida64.png) | ![](./images/finding-hardware-md/nic-model-devicemanager.png) |

-Due to how certain OEMs present device names, the most accurate info you can get with DeviceManager is via the PCI ID(ie. pci 14e4,43a0).
-This means you'll need to google the ID and figure out the exact device ID, however AIDA64 can present the name properly which is quite a bit easier on the end user.
+Due to how certain OEMs present device names, the most accurate info you can get with Device Manager is via the PCI ID (ie. `PCI\VEN_14E4&DEV_43A0` corresponds to a vendor ID of `14E4` and a device ID of `43A0`).
+This means you'll need to Google the ID and figure out the exact device ID; however, AIDA64 can present the name properly which can be quite a bit easier.

 ### Drive Model